zkutalik/ssimp_software/docu/manual.md

 ## Method outline
 [//]: -------------------------------
-The principle of *summary statistics imputation* is to combine summary statistics from a set of typed variants and the fine-scale LD structure in the same region.
+The principle of *summary statistics imputation* is to combine the available summary statistics from a set of markers and the fine-scale LD structure in the same region in order to infer association summary statistics of unobserved variants.
 We can formally write this using the conditional expectation of a multivariate normal distribution.

 ![Summary statistics equation](visuals/eq_main.jpg)

 Here we aim to impute the **Z-statistic** of an untyped SNP *u*, given the Z-statistics of a set of tag SNPs called *M* (LHS of the equation).
 The RHS of the equation contains **c** (representing the correlations between SNP *u* and all the tag SNPs *M*), **C** (the pairwise correlations among the tag SNPs), and the Z-statistics of a set of tag SNPs *M*.
-Both, **c** and **C** are regularised using the option `--lambda`. *u* can be extended to a vector. *M* includes SNPs within `--window.width` + 2 * `--flanking.region`, whereas the core window (`--window.width`) covers SNPs to impute.
+Both, **c** and **C** are regularised using the option `--lambda`. *u* can be extended to a vector.
+SNPs to impute are in a core window (of size `--window.width`) and *M* is the set of tag SNPs within the core window +/- a flanking region (of size `--window.width`).

 ### Imputation quality
 The estimated imputation quality is a measure that varies between 0 and 1, with 0 reflecting poor and 1 perfect imputation.
 We use an adjusted R<sup>2</sup> estimation that is additionally corrected by the effective number of tag SNVs `p_eff` (`n`=number of individuals in the reference panel).
-In this case the regularisation is set to `1e-6`.
+In this case the regularisation $\lambda$ is set to `1e-6`.

 ![Imputation quality](visuals/eq_impqual.jpg)